ckswilliams/modOpenREM/docs/netdicom-qr.rst

 Query-retrieve using the command line interface
 ***********************************************

-In a command window/shell, ``openrem_qr.py -h`` should present you with the following output:
+In a command window/shell, ``python openrem_qr.py -h`` should present you with the following output:

 .. sourcecode:: console